NhoxLeo/dark-kingdoms/README.txt

 2-03-18

-A small project in which I am attempting to design large-scale, autonomous battles.
-The units include code for movement, targeting and attacks.
+A project in which I am exploring large-scale, autonomous battles.
+The main trade-off I have used to allow massive battles without extreme lag is turn turn off all physics collisions between units.
+The unit prefabs do include colliders, so that they may be picked up by Physics.2D.OverlapCircleAll() (which I use for finding enemy targets) but they don't actually collide with each other.
+This means they run over each other and get packed pretty close together, not the most realistic situation, but I think it still looks pretty decent and battle-like.
+There is also no animation for movement or battle.
+Once I learn the basics of Unity animation, I will add some simple animation and see how it impacts the scale I am able to achieve.
+Each unit includes code for controlling its own movement, targeting and attacks.
 - the prototype can handle 200 v 200 battles before starting to lag

-- sliders for choosing army mix automatically adjust to allow a maximum of 200 units per army
+- sliders for choosing army units automatically adjust to allow a maximum of 200 units per army

-- I use Physics2D.OverlapCircleAll() to get enemies within visibility range and then choose the closet one using Vector3.Distance()
+- I use Physics2D.OverlapCircleAll() to get enemies within visibility range and then choose the closet one using Vector2.Distance()

-- a number of movement strategies are implemented, including random, march and moveWithinDistanceOfTarget

-- random movement is not completely random, it includes a stride attribute which tends to keep units going in the same direction, occasionally changing direction, for more natural looking wandering
+- a number of movement strategies are implemented, including random, march and moveWithinDistanceOfTarget random movement is not completely random, it includes a stride attribute which tends to keep units going in the same direction, occasionally changing direction, for more natural looking wandering
 - armies are setup at the beginning in rows of 100 units, melee in front, archers in back.....or will be once I get the kinks out